Magic Hike: The Wines of the Douro Region

 Dry is the new port - Maitre Philippe & Filles

-The Douro offers a huge variety of local grapes .
-Many wineries are planted with impressive rugged old vines that produce their fine grapes year after year.
-Local winemakers produce small batches of powerful, complex wines that are used for both port and non-fortified wines.
+The Douro offers a vast array of local grapes .
+Many wineries are planted with impressive, rugged old vines that produce their fine grapes year after year.
+Local winemakers produce small batches of bold, complex wines, which are used for both port and non-fortified wines.

-For a long time, Portugal only relied on the famous dessert wine Port, but local winemakers have now discovered that their wonderful grapes have much more potential.
+For a long time, Portugal relied solely on its famous dessert wine, Port, but local winemakers have now discovered that their wonderful grapes have much more potential.

-This is how heavy and sweet finally became dry.
-Traditional grape varieties such as Tinta Roriz, Touriga Franca, Touriga Nacional, Tinta Barroca and Tinto Cão, which were previously used for the production of port wine, have now been rediscovered.
-The result is highly complex, dry wines that will be remembered for a long time and leave many wine lovers bewildered.
+Thus, heavy and sweet eventually became dry.
+Traditional grape varieties such as Tinta Roriz, Touriga Franca, Touriga Nacional, Tinta Barroca, and Tinto Cão, which had previously been used to make port wine, were now rediscovered.
+The result is highly complex dry wines that linger long in the memory and leave many wine lovers speechless.

-Dozens of different grapes are wildly planted and processed here.
-This is a regional specialty that is mainly observed in old wineries.
-Modern wineries are careful to separate their vines.
+Dozens of different grape varieties are planted and processed here in a random manner.
+This is a regional specialty, especially evident in older wineries.
+Modern wineries take great care to separate their vines.

-Cultivation of the red-juicy sousão , which is highly acidic and also known as vinhao , has increased recently.
-Another black grape that is popular here is called Tinta Amarela (also known as Trincadeira).
+Cultivation of the red-juiced Sousão , also known as Vinhao and highly acidic , has recently increased.
+Another black grape popular here is Tinta Amarela (also known as Trincadeira).

-Among the white grapes, the Gouveio, Malvasia Fina, Moscatel, Rabigato and Viosinho varieties are worth mentioning.
-Some of them are also used for the new generation of dry white wines , which are cultivated on old vineyards at high altitudes.
+Among the white grapes, the Gouveio, Malvasia Fina, Moscatel, Rabigato, and Viosinho varieties are worth mentioning.
+Some of these are also used in the new generation of dry white wines cultivated on old vineyards at high altitudes.

 The best wine route through the Douro Valley